dbradf/dbradf.github.io/content/posts/2022-04-10-books-for-management.md

 This [book](https://www.amazon.com/Five-Dysfunctions-Team-Leadership-Fable/dp/0787960756) was given to all the managers at the first company I managed at.
 It provides 5 key components that teams need in order to be successful.
-While I'm not a fan of management books that use a narrative to communicate their message, there is some good information here.
+This is another narrative style books, which I tend not to like, but there is some good information here.

 ## Conclusion